javiermugueta/oke-cluster-start-stop/README.md

 The first time you use the tool, or when the session gets invalidated,
-an "oci session authenticate" command is launched and a new browser windows pops up for you to log in with
+an "oci session authenticate" command is launched and a new browser window pops up for you to log in with
-appropriate credentials for the cloud account you wqnt work with.
+appropriate credentials in Oracle Cloud.

 ...
 Session was deemed invalid by service